Hidden mold in newly bought home

-He thought he saw mold inside his kitchen sink cabinet.
+He thought he saw mold inside his sink cabinet.

 Why He Reached Out